 If you determine that settling your debt by using a debt settlement company is the best idea for you, the process is pretty straightforward.

-First, verify the company you are using to ensure it is legit and not a scam.
+Verify the company you are using to ensure it is legit and not a scam.
 Verifying can be done by checking with your state attorney general or local consumer protection agency.
-You would be able to find out whether the company has any complaints and if it is required to be licensed in your state.

 Once you’ve picked a company, you will work with it to renegotiate how much you owe.
 Remember that given the current state of your debt, you might not have much room to negotiate, but you may be able to get your debt balance down.